Brahmin Tamil: History

 During the early 1900s, Brahmin Tamil was used as the lingua-franca for inter-caste communication.
 The principal characters in the Tamil films of the period (1930s and 1940s) also spoke the Brahmin dialect.
 However, with the rise of the Pure Tamil Movement and the entry of Dravidian ideologues into Tamil cinema in the 1950s, Brahmin Tamil was gradually displaced from public spheres.
 Today, Brahmin Tamil is used in films and television soaps centred on the Brahmin society.
 Brahmin Tamil, has however, continued to flourish among the Brahmin community including the expatriates.
 Often non-Brahmins use this dialect in soaps and films for comic effect while engaging with Brahmins conversationally.
 And Brahmins effortlessly code switch by speaking the standard Tamil while engaging with non-Brahmins and revert to Brahmin Tamil when conversing among themselves.

 The first systematic study of Brahmin Tamil was undertaken by Jules Bloch in 1910.
 However, the most detailed study was conducted by A K Ramanujan and William Bright in the 1960s.
-More recent researches on Brahmin Tamil and other socio-dialects have been conducted by Kamil Zvelebil.
+More recent research on Brahmin Tamil and other socio-dialects has been conducted by Kamil Zvelebil.